Weighing

 b) The manufacture of medicines in pharmacies, such as in the analysis in medical laboratories or pharmaceuticals.

-c) For determing fees, tariffs or official fines.
-Also for technical expertise in court cases.
+c) For determing fees, tariffs or official fines, also for technical expertise in court cases.

 d) The manufacture of packaging.

-Declaration of conformity for scales
+Declaration of conformity for balances

 DKD: German calibration service.